MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-proxy-internet-windows-defender-advanced-threat-protection.md

 The Window Defender ATP sensor requires Microsoft Windows HTTP (WinHTTP) to report telemetry and communicate with the Windows Defender ATP service.

 The embedded Windows Defender ATP sensor runs in system context using the LocalSystem account.
 The sensor uses Microsoft Windows HTTP Services (WinHTTP) to enable communication with the Windows Defender ATP cloud service.
-This is considered as the appropriate method of communication this type of usage scenario.

 The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following discovery methods: